-CHAPTER 4: Information Sharing & Confidentiality
+2.4 Information Sharing and Confidentiality

-Research and experience has demonstrated that to keep children safe from harm it is essential that professionals maximise the potential for safe partnership with parent/s and share relevant information across geographical and professional boundaries.|
+Research and experience have demonstrated that to keep children safe from harm it is essential that workers maximise the potential for safe partnership with parent/s and share relevant information across geographical and worker boundaries.

 Often it is only when information from a number of sources has been shared, collated and analysed, that it becomes clear a child is suffering, or is likely to suffer Significant Harm.

 Information relevant to child protection will be about: